DelineaXPM/dsv-k8s/docs/configure.md

 ### AZURE Entra authentication

-To use Azure Entra authentication add the "tenantId" and "Provider" paramaters.
+To use Azure Entra authentication add the "tenantId" and "Provider" parameters.
 For more information on how to set up and configure DSV for use with Azure Entra authentication [dsv-sdk-go documentation](https://github.com/DelineaXPM/dsv-sdk-go/tree/main/example/azure)